A Word About Natural Gas Prices

 - Turn your thermostat down.

-- Open drapes and shades on your south-facing windows during the day to allow sunlight to enter.
+- Open drapes and shades on your south-facing windows during the day to allow warm sunlight to enter.
 Close them at night to reduce the chill from cold windows.

 Even with best efforts to minimize impacts, we recognize gas price increases could have an impact for you.
 We are committed to work with you, and have assistance programs available:

 - LIHEAP is a residential assistance program through the New Mexico Human Services Department that offers winter heating assistance for income-qualified customers: www.nmgco.com/en/low_income_assistance